PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Array```

 Basic composing data type.
-Read more in the [Complete Guide to Arrays](/posts/arrays-in-javascript-complete-guide).
+More on in [complete guide to Arrays](/posts/arrays-in-javascript-complete-guide).

 #### ```AST```
 *Abstract syntax tree*.